bedstuystrong/automation_prime/README.md

 Next, in VS Code, open the Command Palette (`Ctrl+Shift+P`) and run `Remote-Containers: Clone Repository in Container Volume...`.
 Clone `https://github.com/bedstuystrong/automation_prime`, or fork that repo first and clone your fork.

-Once it clones the repo, it will build your development environment in a container for you, and you'll be ready to go.
+Once it clones the repo, it will build your development environment in a container for you.
+Run `gcloud auth` to set up your Google Cloud credentials, and you'll be ready to go.

 You can open a terminal and test that your environment is set up correctly: